18 Best Bondi Restaurants For Breakfast, Lunch & Dinner 2023 Guide

 6. Porch & Parlour

-Porch & Parlour in Bondi became so famous back when actor Will Smith visited and posted about their green pea pancakes.
+Porch & Parlour restaurant in Bondi Beach became so famous back when actor Will Smith visited and posted about their green pea pancakes.
 So I went to visit to find out what it was all about and I must admit, it’s pretty damn good!
 Be prepared, it gets busy here and you’ll more than likely have to line up.

 11. Blair St Dairy